19hours/sg-statutes/Acts/Income Tax Act.md

 “value” —

-(a) in relation to issued securities of a company other than those prescribed under paragraph (c) of the definition of “issued securities”, means the value of those securities at the time of their issue by the company; or
+(a) in relation to issued securities of a company other than those prescribed under paragraph (c) of the definition of “issued securities”, means —

+(i) where the relevant day is before 1st April 2014, the value of those securities at the time of their issue by the company; and

+(ii) where the relevant day falls on or after 1st April 2014, the net asset value of those securities as at the relevant day; or

-(b) in relation to issued securities of a company prescribed under paragraph (c) of the definition of “issued securities”, means the value of those securities at the prescribed time.
+(b) in relation to issued securities of a company prescribed under paragraph (c) of the definition of “issued securities”, means —

-[53/2007; 34/2008; 27/2009]
+(i) where the relevant day is before 1st April 2014, the value of those securities at the prescribed time; and

+(ii) where the relevant day falls on or after 1st April 2014, the net asset value of those securities as at the relevant day.

+[Act 37 of 2014 wef 01/04/2014]

 (10) This section shall not apply to —

-(a) a company or trustee of a trust fund, as the case may be, that is incorporated or constituted on or after 1st April 2014; or
+(a) a company or trustee of a trust fund, as the case may be, that is incorporated or constituted on or after 1st April 2019; or

+[Act 37 of 2014 wef 01/04/2014]

 (b) a company or trustee of a trust fund, as the case may be, that —

-(i) is incorporated or constituted before 1st April 2014; and
+(i) is incorporated or constituted before 1st April 2019; and

+[Act 37 of 2014 wef 01/04/2014]

 (ii) is not a prescribed person at any time before that date.